Varun Gandhi: Elected as a Member of Parliament (2009-2014)

-In the 2009 general election, the BJP decided to field Varun Gandhi as its candidate from the Pilibhit constituency instead of hindhi.
+In the 2009 general election, the BJP decided to field Varun Gandhi as its candidate from the Pilibhit constituency instead of his incumbent mother Maneka Gandhi.
 He won the seat by receiving 419,539 votes and defeated his nearest contending candidate, V.M.
 Singh, by a margin of 281,501 votes.
 The victory was the strongest of any of the four Gandhi family candidates in the election: his mother Maneka Gandhi, aunt Sonia Gandhi and first cousin Rahul Gandhi.
 The security deposits of all other candidates, including those of V.M.
 Singh of the Indian National Congress and the Bahujan Samaj Party candidate Ganga Charan Rajput were forfeited.
 A case was filed against Gandhi for allegedly making a provocative speech about Muslims, at a meeting at Dalchand Mohalla area of Pilibhit; however, he was acquitted by in court in the matter.
 On 5 March 2013, a Pilibhit court acquitted Gandhi in the second hate speech case registered against him during the 2009 Lok Sabha election campaign.

 In August 2011, Varun Gandhi strongly pitched for the Jan Lokpal Bill.
 Gandhi offered his official residence to activist Anna Hazare to hold his fast, after Hazare was denied permission by the government.
 When Hazare was jailed, Gandhi offered to table the Jan Lokpal Bill in Parliament.
 On 24 August, he went to Ramlila Maidan as a common man to support the cause of Anna Hazare, becoming the first politician to openly support the anti-corruption cause.